niuers/Distributed-System-Design-Review/Evolvability.md

 2. The  schema  is  a  valuable  form  of  documentation,  and  because  the  schema  is required  for  decoding,  you  can  be  sure  that  it  is  up  to  date  (whereas  manually maintained documentation may easily diverge from reality).
 3. Keeping a database of schemas allows you to check forward and backward com‐patibility of schema changes, before anything is deployed.
 4. For users of statically typed programming languages, the ability to generate codefrom the schema is useful, since it enables type checking at compile time

+#### Base64 Encoding
+1. [Base64 is a way to encode binary data into an ASCII character set](https://stackoverflow.com/questions/10315757/what-is-the-real-purpose-of-base64-encoding) known to pretty much every computer system, in order to transmit the data without loss or modification of the contents itself.
+For example, mail systems cannot deal with binary data because they expect ASCII (textual) data.
+So if you want to transfer an image or another file, it will get corrupted because of the way it deals with the data.
+1. Note: base64 encoding is NOT a way of encrypting, nor a way of compacting data.
+In fact a base64 encoded piece of data is 1.333… times bigger than the original datapiece.
+It is only a way to be sure that no data is lost or modified during the transfer.
+2. The need for Base64 arose from the need to attach binary content to emails like images, videos or arbitrary binary content .
+Since SMTP [RFC 5321] only allowed 7-bit US-ASCII characters within the messages, there was a need to represent these binary octet streams using the seven bit ASCII characters.
+1. We call base64 as a radix-64 representation.
+Base64 uses only 6-bits(2⁶ = 64 characters, 0-9,a-z, A-Z, +/-) to ensure the printable data is human readable.
+2. Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings.

 ## Modes of Dataflow
 1. some of the most common ways how data flows between processes: